ropensci/MODIStsp/README.md

 MODIStsp(gui = FALSE, options_File = options_file)
 ```

-Specifying also the “spatial_file_path” optional parameter overrides the output extent of the selected Options File.
+Specifying also the "spatial_file_path" optional parameter overrides the output extent of the selected Options File.
 This allows to perform the same preprocessing on different extents using a single Options File, by looping on an array of spatial files representing the desired output extents.

 For example:
 ```r